bakpakin/Fennel/tutorial.md

 simply an anonymous value.

 > A brief note on naming: identifiers are typically lowercase
 > separated by dashes (aka "kebab-case").
-They may contain digits too, but
+They may contain digits too,
-> must start with a letter or underscore.
+> as long as they're not at the start.
 You can also use the question mark
 > (typically for functions that return a true or false, ex., `at-max-velocity?`).
 > Underscores (`_`) are often used to name a variable that we don't plan
 > on using.